 as a first argument.
 When we use dplyr

-package, we mostly use the infix or pipe operator %>% in R from magrittr, it passes the left-hand side of the operator to the first argument of the right-hand side of the operator.
-For example, x %>% f(y) converted into f(x, y) so the result from left-hand side is then “piped” into the right-hand side.
-This pipe can be used to write multiple operations that you can read left-to-right.
+package, we mostly use the infix or pipe operator %>% in R from the magrittr, it passes the left-hand side of the operator to the first argument of the right-hand side of the operator.
+For example, x %>% f(y) converted into f(x, y) so the result from the left-hand side is then “piped” into the right-hand side.
+This pipe can be used to write multiple operations that you can read from left to right.
 For most of the examples in this R dplyr tutorial, I will be using this infix operator.

 2. Install dplyr Package